-Due to the automated nature of Let's Encrypt, the certificates are of short duration.
-However, this is not a problem, because the plugin attempts renewal 30 days from expiry.
+Due to the automated nature of Let's Encrypt™, the certificates have 90 day validity.
+However, this is not a problem, because renewal is automatic and does not require any human action.

 Only DV (domain-validated) certificates are available.
-This is because the validation for EV certificates cannot be automated, and is therefore not in scope for Let's Encrypt.
+This is because the validation for OV/EV certificates cannot be automated, and is therefore not in scope for Let's Encrypt™.

 Yes.
-We test and operate in production this plugin in CloudLinux + CageFS and Litespeed Web Server Enterprise environments.
+We test this plugin with CloudLinux + CageFS and Litespeed Web Server Enterprise environments.
 There are no known issues or caveats of any kind.
 There is no requirement to include any additional files in CageFS skeletons.

 If the domain is "proxy-enabled", i.e requests go through Cloudflare before they come to cPanel, then the plugin will have no effect on visitors for that domain.

-This is because Cloudflare is terminating the SSL instead of the cPanel server.
-At most, the benefit would be that you could implement the "Full (Strict)" mode of Cloudflare, where the Origin<->Cloudflare PoP connection passes x509 verification.
+This is because Cloudflare is presenting its own SSL certificate for your domain to the visitor.
+The benefit would be that you could implement the "Full (Strict)" mode of Cloudflare, where the Origin<->Cloudflare connection is secured.

 If you require more than 72 hours to test the plugin, please contact support for a longer-duration evaluation.